 Basel Convention and Circular Economy

-Paul serves as a strategic advisor to companies on new circular economy initiatives with a focus on logistics and legal requirements governing the international shipment of products for reuse, repair, and recycling.
-For more than two decades, he has advised clients in the electronics, recycling, and chemicals sectors on evolving controls and trade bans arising under the Basel Convention, a global agreement governing the transboundary movement of wastes and recyclables.
+Paul serves as a strategic advisor to companies on new circular economy initiatives with a focus on product reuse and materials recovery.
+He regularly advises on requirements governing transboundary shipments of used products and materials for reuse and recycling.
+For more than two decades, he has represented information and communications technology (ICT) clients on the negotiation and implementation of international waste shipment controls and trade bans arising under the Basel Convention, OECD Council Decision, and U.S. bilateral agreements.

-Paul also advises a diverse group of companies on due diligence, supply chain communication, and disclosure requirements related to the responsible sourcing of timber, conflict minerals, and other raw materials.
+Paul also advises a diverse group of companies on due diligence, supply chain communication, and disclosure requirements related to the responsible supply chains and sourcing of timber, conflict minerals, and other raw materials.

 - Providence College (B.A., 1986)

 - U.S. Council for International Business (USCIB) Environmental Committee, Co-Chair